 - What understanding do they and/or their families have around keeping safe in the community and what are their concerns?

-- Understanding that it is not possible for everyone to return to face-to-face activities.
-Even though lockdown is lifting, services may not be able to return to pre-lockdown for the majority or providers and groups.
+- Understanding that even though lockdown has lifted, services may not be able to return to pre-lockdown for the many providers and groups.

-For those who are most likely to return to face-to-face services, the responsibilities of those using the services and their families should be addressed and could involve an agreement or checklist.
-Responsibilities include not using the service if they are unwell, following Test and Trace instructions and following government guidelines to the best of their ability.
+For those who would like to return to face-to-face services, the responsibilities of those using the services and their families should be addressed and could involve an agreement or checklist.
+Responsibilities include not using the service if they are unwell and following Government guidelines to the best of their ability.
 Where someone has not been able to follow guidelines, sharing this information with the provider is essential.